JavyzTaken/FargowiltasCrossmod/README.md

 Features may include:

---toggling between eternity and calamity boss behaviors when both are enabled
+--Toggling between eternity and calamity boss behaviors when both are enabled

---toggling between eternity and calamity vanilla changes (gear rebalancing)

---postML progression locks to make souls and calamity playable together
+--Eternity mode AI for Calamity bosses

+--Accessory recipe and functionality changes to incorporate Calamity items

+--New accessories using Calamity items

+--PostML progression changes to make for balanced progression between the mods

---boss stat rebalancing to compensate for having both op fargo accessories and op cal gear
+--Boss stat rebalancing to compensate for having both powerful Fargo accessories and powerful Cal gear

---finding and fixing important bugs between the mods
+--Finding and fixing important bugs between the mods